kazuho/draft-kazuho-quic-address-bound-token/draft-kazuho-quic-shared-cc.md

 * The scope of the token is the server's address tuple.
-* The token is carried by a new frame, so that a server can send a token identified by the name and one identified by hte server's address tuple within each connection.
+* The token is carried by a new frame, so that a server can send a token identified by the name and another identified by the server's address tuple within each connection.
 * The token is used also for consolidating the congestion controller.
 * Cross-connection prioritization is defined.